pulumi/pulumi-hugo/themes/default/content/blog/project-scoped-stacks-in-self-managed-backend/index.md

 ### Project-scoped stacks

 Depending on your needs, you can have several Pulumi projects.
-For example, you might have a "net" project to set up an AWS VPC, a "k8s" project to set up a Kubernetes cluster deployed to it, and an "app" project to build and deploy your application to the cluster.
+For example, you might have a "net" project to set up an Amazon VPC, a "k8s" project to set up a Kubernetes cluster deployed to it, and an "app" project to build and deploy your application to the cluster.
 Each of these projects will have their own stacks, e.g. "test" and "prod".